You’re at your wit’s end. You’re about to experience the mother of all meltdowns because of your abysmal sales record for the past few months.

 Instead, you can increase your perceived value by removing copy that triggers price-based thinking (i.e., cheap, bargain, best price guaranteed) and focus on how others see you.
 Another increase perceived value is to get your customers to leave reviews for you on authority sites in your niche.
 For example, restaurants can use Yelp and authors might want to build their profile on Amazon.

-Authority sites already rank well in Google so when a potential customer is searching for [your company name] review, they’ll be on a trusted platform people already believe.
+Authority sites already rank well in Google so when a potential customer is searching for your review, they’ll be on a trusted platform people already believe.

 7. Aaron Agius, Managing Director of Louder Online